knuckleswtf/scribe-docs/laravel/documenting/60-responses.md

 :::

 ## Response fields
 You can add descriptions for fields in your response by adding a `@responseField` annotation to your controller method.
+If you're using an Eloquent `@apiResource` to generate your response, you can place the annotation on your resource's `toArray()` method instead.

 ```php
 /**